Golf Putting Tutorial 101 – Stroke Fundamentals, Tips, Drills

 - Favors a heavier putter in order to feel the weight of the head throughout the stroke

-- Used by Tiger Woods
+- Tiger Woods putting stroke type

 Tiger Woods Practicing Putting Routine

-The Linear Putting Stroke:
+The Linear Putting Stroke (Square to Square Method):

 - Shorter back stroke than follow through